Partizansk: History

 In the period of 1905–1914, several new mines were opened in Suchan.
 Wooden barracks and individual houses also appeared.
 Construction was carried out without proper planning, with each artel building a barrack for its workers.
 Some of those buildings remain intact to the present day.
 The founders of Suchansky Rudnik had not carried out much work up to 1914.
 After the beginning of World War I, development completely stopped.
 Many workers were called up for military service, extraction of coal reduced greatly, and construction works were cut down.
 Difficult years of need and hardship started.

 In 1917, there were eleven mines which annually extracted up to 300,000 tons of coal.
 In 1918–1922, during the Russian Civil War, the supporters of the Bolsheviks conducted an active partisan struggle in the region.
 After the establishment of Soviet authority in Primorye, coal remained the region's main production.

 After 1922, restoration of old mines and building of new ones started.
 Spread settlements merged into one large locality.
 Construction of multi-story buildings began.
 At this time great attention was paid to cultural development of the settlement.
 In 1917, the People's House was built, which later transformed into a club of miners.
 It became a cultural center of the settlement.
 In 1926, a club for 350 people was built near mine #10.
 In 1932, a club for 200 people near mine #20 and for 250 people at timber plant were built.
 In 1933, the largest Palace of Culture in Primorye with a hall for 1,200 people started functioning.

 Town status was granted in 1932, and the name was shortened to Suchan.
 Soon after that Suchan was renamed Gamarnik (Гама́рник), after revolutionary commissar Yan Gamarnik; however, the name reverted to Suchan after Gamarnik's suicide (due to possible arrest during the Great Purge) in 1937.

 The town was given its present name in 1972, when the cleansing of Chinese names in Primorsky Krai took place.
 The nearby Suchan River, from which the town had taken its name, was renamed the Partizanskaya.

+In 2005, it was reported that a Korean community of around ten families lived in the city, returnees from the deportation.